ogaye-ibm/dba-gitops-samples/gitops/pipelines-tekton/README.md

 ## Introduction
 - [Tekton](https://tekton.dev/) is an open-source framework for Continuous Integration and Delivery (CI/CD) systems.
 - [Red Hat OpenShift Pipelines](https://docs.openshift.com/container-platform/4.10/cicd/pipelines/understanding-openshift-pipelines.html) is built on top of Tekton
-- If you are new to Tekton and RH OpenShift Pipelines, then, to get familiar with the basics concepts, please jump to the last section: [References and Guides](#references-and-guides)
+- If you are new to Tekton and RH OpenShift Pipelines, then jump to the last section: [References and Guides](#references-and-guides) to get familiar with the basics concepts

 ## Use cases